acilim/StackExchangePredicativeModel/readme.md

 * **Accepted answer score**

-  Let {a1 , … , am} be the set of answers posted by the user which have been accepted.
+  Let {a1 , … , an} be the set of answers posted by the user which have been accepted.
 Each acepted answer has the score of 15, therefore:

   ![equation](https://latex.codecogs.com/gif.latex?acceptedAnswerScore%20%3D%20%5Csum_%7Bi%3D1%7D%5E%7Bn%7D%2015)